Is My Dog Allergic?

 Is my dog allergic?

 An allergy is the body’s mechanism of coping to a foreign body’s attack on the immune system.
 There are different types of allergies your pet may have from the most common food allergies to skin allergies, flea allergies and airborne allergies.
-It is quite difficult to understand or point out to one particular category of allergy since most of the symptoms your pet may suffer from can overlap.
+It is quite difficult to understand or point out one particular category of allergy since most of the symptoms your pet may suffer from can overlap.

 Allergic reactions in dogs

-The allergic reaction termed as Atopic dermatitis can manifest in the following ways –
+The allergic reaction termed as Atopic dermatitis can manifest in the following ways:

 Hives

-• These reactions are not life threatening and can manifest after 6-24hrs of exposure to the allergen.
+• These reactions are not life threatening and can manifest after 6-24 hours of exposure to the allergen.

 • Itching, redness, swelling, and red rashes are common signs.